 Helping students find their voice

-Carolyn Muessig, Professor of Medieval Religion, first taught PhD student Jessica Cheetham during Jessica's BA in Theology and Religion.
+Carolyn Muessig, former Professor of Medieval Religion, first taught PhD student Jessica Cheetham during Jessica's BA in Theology and Religion.
 Here, Carolyn and Jess discuss the enduring value of developing one's religious literacy, and the importance of a mutually enlightening student-supervisor relationship.

 Carolyn: 'Body and Theology' is a unit that looks at the development of the sense of self, from early biblical times to the 15th century.
 One of the reasons I wanted to teach that unit is because I think the history of religion is greatly misunderstood.
 In the process of purifying the mind, people would purify the body because the two were symbiotic.
 So, there was a lot of self-mortification.
 Jess was a prize student because people struggle with this concept; the first reaction of students is to think that people hated themselves.
 But Jess understood the process more clearly.